trussworks/ecr-scan/README.md

-# This repo is deprecated

-It's our recommendation folks use Trivy or Grype.
+# DEPRECATION NOTICE

+This repository has been deprecated and is no longer maintained.
+Should you need to continue to use it, please fork the repository.
+Thank you.

+As alternatives, we recommend that project teams consider Trivy and/or Grype for image vulnerability scans.

 ## ecr-scan